rmsrosa/nbjoint/docs/source/installation.md

   sys.path.insert(0, os.path.abspath(os.path.join(os.getcwd(), 'path', 'from', 'script', 'to', 'module')))

-  import nbbinder as nbb
+  import nbjoint as nbj
   ```

-In case of downloading the package and using it or installing it locally, you just need the file `nbbinder.py` in the root directory`.
+In case of downloading the package and using it or installing it locally, you just need the file `nbjoint.py` in the root directory`.